01

 Where does TrainedBy fit after the plan is written?

-You can deliver and manage this properly through TrainedBy — with /features/snap handling reality, swaps, and adherence instead of letting the plan drift into guesswork.
+You can deliver and manage this properly through TrainedBy.
+Snap handles reality, swaps, and adherence instead of letting the plan drift into guesswork.

 The plan is just the beginning.